dentarg/auth0-blog/_posts/2016-12-19-introduction-to-progressive-apps-part-one.markdown

 ```

-**Note:** `id_token` should only be used to retrieve the user's profile, necessary for UI renderinf.
+**Note:** `id_token` should only be used to retrieve the user's profile, necessary for UI rendering.
 When making calls to an API, we recommend that [you use an access_token](https://auth0.com/blog/why-should-use-accesstokens-to-secure-an-api/).

 _Implementing Lock_